bbauska/W3Cx-2of5/README.md

 <h4>The &lt;link&gt; tag</h4>

-While <style> is convenient, the better practice is to put the CSS into a separate file.
+While &lt;style&gt; is convenient, the better practice is to put the CSS into a separate file.
 One of the key advantages of using a separate file is that the CSS styles can easily be re-used between your different .html pages.
 Many authors further divide their CSS up into different files (for example: one for text styles and another one for layout).

 Simply put your CSS into a separate file.
-This file does not need any HTML markup (i.e., no <style> tag required).
-Use the .css file extension and use a <link> tag to bind it in.
-The <link> tag must appear in the &lt;head&gt; section.
+This file does not need any HTML markup (i.e., no &lt;style&gt; tag required).
+Use the .css file extension and use a &lt;link&gt; tag to bind it in.
+The &lt;link&gt; tag must appear in the &lt;head&gt; section.
 By convention, css files are kept in a directory named <i>css</i>.